SAFCSP-Team/exception-project-cpp/README.md

 # Exception

 **Objective**
-The purpose of this project is to validate your understanding of the exception handling in C++.
+The purpose of this project is to validate your understanding of exception handling in C++.